Travel Tips: Tech to keep the kids entertained when travelling

 Many come with the first year’s data included in the price but others will be pay as you go – make sure you research data plans before you buy.

-And remember, if the gadgets fail, there’s always I-spy.
+And remember, if the gadgets fail, there’s always I-spy to keep the kids entertained when travelling.
 Happy holidays!

 Aviva’s tips for a stress-free trip